Youth of the Year

-As the 2023 Massachusetts Youth of the Year, Deshawn serves as an ambassador for all teens in the state.
-He received a $20,000 Myra H. Kraft Giving Back Scholarship, a $2,500 college scholarship and plaque from Boys & Girls Clubs of America, and laptop from Comcast NBCUniversal.
+As the 2024 Massachusetts Youth of the Year, Haybi serves as an ambassador for all teens in the state.
+She received a $20,000 Myra H. Kraft Giving Back Scholarship, a $2,500 college scholarship and plaque from Boys & Girls Clubs of America, a $500 scholarship from the Greater Boston Association of Realtors and laptop from Comcast NBCUniversal.

 Ben from Hanscom AFB Youth Program